-Kindly Myers Showcases Curvy Booty In Racy Black Lingerie: ‘Looking Out The Window’
+Kindly Myers Showcases Curvy Booty In Racy Black Lingerie: 'Looking Out The Window'

 "Cute and pretty!
 Beautiful and sexy body!
 I really like it!" a fourth comment read.

-This isn’t the first time this week that Kindly has shared an image from her stay at the Hard Rock Guitar Hotel.
-As reported by The Inquisitr, the stunner posted a pic on Tuesday that showed her wearing a similarly revealing lingerie set, that time in white.
-So far, that upload has gotten more than 17,000 likes from her admirers.
+This isn't the first time this week that Kindly has shared an image from her stay at the Hard Rock Guitar Hotel.
+As reported by The Inquisitr, the stunner posted a pic on Tuesday that showed her wearing a similarly revealing white lingerie set.
+So far, that upload has received more than 17,000 likes from her admirers.